If You Only Have Time For One Big Island Hike, Make It Polulu Valley

 If you continue across the beach, keeping toward the shrubs and vegetation you’ll notice another trail going up the other wall of the valley.
 Once you make it to the top of Polulu Valley, there’s a lovely sitting area that looks out over the ocean and islets.
 If you aren’t looking to get into anything too strenuous this is a good place to turn back.
 Caution: experienced adventurers only beyond this point.
 And that’s not a challenge, by the way.
 From this point on, you’ll need to be extremely careful.

 For a continued adventure, you can scale down the back end of the hill you just climbed using the rope system.
 This certainly isn’t a belay, but it is extremely steep.
 You wouldn’t be able to make it down without the ropes, to give you some idea, so plan your gear accordingly.
 At the bottom of Polulu Valley, you’ll find a neat little bamboo forest.
-At the end of the forest, you’ll come across another stream bed which I have personally never seen flowing.
+At the end of the forest, you’ll come across another stream bed.

 To continue or not to continue?

 If you wish, you can cross this rocky bed and continue up another ascent in Polulu Valley.
 At the top, you’re rewarded with yet another beautiful, unique view.
 The trail continues on like this for about as long as you could possibly take it.
-It gets progressively more intense and difficult to trailblaze, but you could theoretically (and people do) take this path all the way to the Waimanu Valley.
-This would probably take some 10 days, and we wouldn’t recommend it to anyone but the most experienced backpackers.
-I myself have never even considered this excursion.
-Even so, it certainly adds a sense of endless wonder to your Pololu Valley visit.
+It gets progressively more intense and difficult to trail blaze, but you could theoretically (and people do) take this path all the way to the Waimanu Valley.
+This would probably take some 10 days, and we wouldn’t recommend it to anyone but the most experienced backpackers. \

 For a better maintained, but still highly remote backpacking trip consider accessing the Waimanu Valley from the other direction.
-You can access this trail via Waipio Valley, which we guide you to on the Shaka Guide North Island Tour.
+You can access this trail via Waipio Valley, which we guide you to on the Shaka Guide North Island Jungle Adventure Loop.

-But you can hike the Pololu Valley virtually on Google Maps from the... comfort... of your own home.
+- You can hike the Pololu Valley virtually on Google Maps from the comfort of your own home.

 So Get Packing for Polulu Valley!

 This easily accessible valley is really one of Big Island’s best attractions.
 Between the short-and-sweet hike and lovely beach, the trip is certainly worth it.
-You’re hiking options aren’t limited here, either.
+Your hiking options aren’t limited here, either.
 You can really make this Polulu Valley excursion whatever you want it to be with the trip taking as short or long as you wish.
 We highly recommend you check out this untouched beauty of an adventure.
-Campers welcome and dog-friendly!

-If you’ve got any questions or know any other useful information about Pololu Valley, don’t be afraid to leave a comment below!
+If you’ve got any questions or know any other useful information about Pololu Valley, let us know on Facebook or Instagram!